riotkit-org/riotkit-do/docs/source/usage/good-practices.rst

 *Note: Only in Python code*

 The ExecutionContext is providing processed environment variables.
-Variables could be overridden on some levels eg. in makefile.py - :code:`rkd.syntax.TaskAliasDeclaration` can take a dict of environment variables to force override.
+Variables could be overridden on some levels eg. in makefile.py - :code:`rkd.api.syntax.TaskAliasDeclaration` can take a dict of environment variables to force override.

 Use :code:`context.get_env()` instead.